Shao-Group/CircPlex/README.md

 # Usage

-CircPlex processes an input FASTA/FASTQ file and generates an output FASTA file with the circular RNA seqeunces.
+CircPlex processes an input FASTA/FASTQ file and generates an output FASTA file with the circular RNA seqeunces and a TSV file with the circular RNA BSJs.

 The usage of CircPlex is:
 ```